Located in the northern Green Mountains in Jeffersonville, Vermont, it is the mission of SPC to:

 - provide ways to share poetry throughout the community so that coming generations will develop appreciation and love of poetry.

-Sundog Poetry Center, LLC is becoming a non-profit organization!
-In order to better serve poets and the community, SPC is in the midst of organizational changes that will support more offerings and partnerships.
+Sundog Poetry Center, Inc. has just become a non-profit organization!
+In order to better serve poets and the community, SPC has just reorganized, and we will now be able to support more offerings and partnerships.
 Above you will see our revised mission statement, and you can click here to read about our new Board of Directors.
 To see new workshop offerings, click here or above on the Workshop link – and check back frequently for updates and further developments.
 The future for Sundog is bright indeed!

 We hope to see you soon!